denhosi1/react-introduction-tutorial/06-Nesting-Components.md

 git checkout step-6
 ```

-When building a React application you go through a process of nesting components within components.
-This
+When building a React application you go through a process of nesting components within components; This
 results in a component heirarchy.
-Although it may not have been obvious we have been already doing This
-with our `App` component and our nested HTML components (in React the html elements are essentailly components)
+We have already been doing this with our `App` component, our nested HTML components (in React the html elements are essentailly components) and our `EmployeeListItem` component although it may not have been obvious.
-and out `EmployeeListItem` component.

-## Chilren and component nesting
+## Children and component nesting

-When you have a component and nest another component inside of it you are creating a parent -> child relationship.
+When you have a component and nest another component inside of it, you are creating a parent -> child relationship.
 Take this JSX snippit:

 ``` javasciprt